ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Methodology

 With $\alpha = 0$, this loss is equivalent to the average of cross-entropies for predictions of which node in the minibatch goes with which text and which text goes with which node.
-With higher values of $\alpha$, the target distributions are mixtures of: a) indicators for the true source node and text, and b) the distribution of other nodes and texts by graph similarity.
-If similar nodes produce similar texts, as happens in many real social networks \cite{dechoudhuryBirdsFeatherDoes2010}, positive values of $\alpha$ should allow the model to learn more efficiently.
+With higher values of $\alpha$, the target distributions are mixtures of indicators for the true source node and text and the distribution of other nodes and texts by graph similarity.
+If similar nodes produce similar texts, as suggested by the homophily principle \citep{dechoudhuryBirdsFeatherDoes2010}, positive $\alpha$ values should allow the model to learn more efficiently.
 Even if not all graph nodes are closely related to their texts, this objective should be able to learn from those that are.

-\paragraph{Similarity function.} For undirected graphs, we base our similarity function on the number of mutual neighbors of a pair of nodes.
-If $A$ is the graph adjacency matrix, we compute $AA^T$ to find the number of in- or out-neighbors of each pair of nodes, and find the cosine similarity of each row $i$ of $AA^T$ with each column $j$ to measure the similarity of nodes $i$ and $j$.\footnote{This is one of several common simple ways to measure node similarity; see for example \cite{saltonAutomaticTextProcessing1988}.} We also evaluated SimRank \cite{jehSimRankMeasureStructuralcontext2002} as the similarity metric, but opted for this function instead for its lower computational requirements and faster runtime for large graphs.
-On the text side, because we're interested in leveraging graph information, we proxy for the similarity of a pair of texts with the similarity of the nodes which produced them.

-The digraph case is more complicated, as we need a directed notion of similarity that can differ between edges $(i, j)$ and $(j, i)$.
-We elect not to choose and validate such a similarity function here, deferring the question to future work.
-Accordingly, experiments with $\alpha > 0$ in \autoref{sec:experiments} and \autoref{sec:results} all discard edge directions.
+\paragraph{Similarity function.} For undirected graphs, we base our similarity function on a node pair's number of mutual neighbors.
+If $A$ is the graph adjacency matrix, we compute $AA^T$ to find the number of mutual in- or out-neighbors of each node pair, and find the cosine similarity of each row $i$ and column $j$ of $AA^T$ to measure the similarity of nodes $i$ and $j$.
+A benefit of this function over alternatives like SimRank \citep{jehSimRankMeasureStructuralcontext2002} is its lower computational cost and faster runtime for large graphs.
+On the text side, because we are interested in leveraging graph information, we approximate the similarity of a pair of texts as that of the associated nodes.
+The digraph case is more complicated, as it requires a directed similarity function that can distinguish between edges $(i, j)$ and $(j, i)$.
+We defer choosing and validating such a function to future work; thus, all experiments with $\alpha > 0$ in \autoref{sec:experiments} discard edge directions.